Capture and batch API endpoints

 Group identify

-Updates group information.
+Updates a group's information or creates one if it does not exist.
 Read more in our group analytics docs.

 curl -v -L --header "Content-Type: application/json" -d '{